StefanovicDimitrije/weather-app/README.md

     composer install

-You are also going to require your own .env file
+You are also going to require your own .env file.
+Consider that an app key for OpenWeather API is required since it is utilised in this app

 Run the database migrations